 Classes are held at Carle Hospital Conference West B facility from 8:30 a.m. to 12:30 p.m., Monday through Friday.
 The clinical rotation of the class is the last 11 days, 8:15 a.m. to 12:45 p.m.

-The next CNA class is scheduled to begin on March 26, 2018 and graduate May 16, 2018.
-The OFFICIAL application for the March 2018 class is now available.
-If you are interested in applying for our March 2018 CNA class, you may view a sample application (below), or stop by our office to pick up an application, or view and download the application by clicking on the following link:
+The next CNA class is scheduled to begin in August 2018 and graduate in October 2018 (specific dates TBA).
+The official application for the August 2018 CNA class will be available in July 2018.
+If you are interested in applying for our August 2018 CNA class, you may view a sample application (below), or stop by our office to pick up a sample.
+Remember to check back this summer for the official application!

 - The CNA student must have graduated from an accredited high school or have passed the GED.